TixoApp/tixo/README.md

 ## What's next for TIXO

-We want to build the next-generation event ticketing platform powered by the Fantom Blockchain.
+We want to build the next-generation event ticketing platform powered by the TRON Blockchain.
 Some next step features we want to integrate into our application are the following:
 - Build React-Native mobile app for v2 prototype
 - Tiered ticket sales (i.e. VIP, General Admissions)
 - Seating selection for large venue events
-- Add ERC-20 payment method for token communities on Fantom
+- Add ERC-20 payment method for token communities on TRON
 - Add advanced metrics for host event dashboard
 - Marketing and partnerships to beta test platform launch
 - Export custodial ticket accounts via private key export